coalaura/build/README.md

     output: build/example
 ```

-Builder `v0.4.3` is used by default.
+Builder `latest` is used by default.

 ## Matrix builds